CourtHive/tods-competition-factory/documentation/docs/governors/query-governor.md

 ## allEventMatchUps

 Returns all matchUps for an event.
+See examples: [Event-Specific](../concepts/matchup-overview.md#event-specific).

 ```js
 const { matchUps } = allEventMatchUps({